Lizzo brings drag queens on stage, protesting Tennessee law

 KNOXVILLE, Tenn.
 (AP) — In a concert Friday night in Knoxville, Tennessee, Lizzo filled the stage with drag queens in a glittery protest against the state’s legislation designed to restrict drag performances in public.

-While performing at Thompson-Boling Arena, the Grammy-winning “Juice” singer brought out a number of drag performers, including Aquaria, Kandy Muse, Asia O’Hara and Vanessa Vanji.
+While performing at Thompson-Boling Arena, the Grammy-winning “Juice” singer brought out a number of drag performers, including Aquaria, Kandy Muse, Asia O’Hara and Vanessa Vanjie Mateo.
 On Saturday, Lizzo posted videos on Instagram from the show, including comments to the crowd that referenced the pending law.

 In February, Republican Gov. Bill Lee signed the legislation against “adult cabaret” in public or in front of minors.
 A federal judge temporarily blocked the law in late March, saying it was too vaguely written.
 Civil rights groups have criticized the law as a violation of free speech.